cherished old form of literature, the art of formulting

 novi sub sole est)], to the Greeks Hippocrates, Pythagoras and Epictetus, to

-the Romans Cicero and Horace, to the mediaeval scholastic writers, to the Renaissance,
+the Romans Cicero Horace, and Seneca, to the mediaeval scholastic writers, to the Renaissance,

 to Michel de Montaigne, Erasmus, Blaise Pascal, William Shakespeare, Miguel

-de Cervantes, Martin Luther, Baltasar Gracián, Jean de
+de Cervantes, Martin Luther, Baltasar Gracián, Baruch Spinoza, Jean de

 Jean de La Fontaine, François de La Rochefoucauld, François-Marie